 Fifteen miles south of Portland the 609 Squadron pilots find their enemy – Junkers 87 Stuka dive bombers, in line astern, preparing to strike a ship.
 ‘Pip’ Barran orders his colleagues to turn and position themselves between the sun and the bombers.
 The thirty-one-year-old leads Blue Section, three aircraft, in line astern, into the attack, whilst Green section, two aircraft, weave behind acting as rear guard.
 But they have fallen into a trap.
 As the attacking Spitfires home in, Blayney, flying as Blue 3, has his attention grabbed by bullets fizzing past his windscreen.
 He has little choice but to abandon the attack on the Stukas, and take evasive action, broadcasting a warning to his colleagues.
 Having carried out a sharp turn he finds himself free of danger.
 Blayney scans the sky, sighting a Ju87 at 1,500 feet.
 He seizes the moment, opens fire at 200 yards, closes to 50 yards, and his 2 to 3 second burst hits home.
 The Ju87 zigzags into the sea.
 With no further enemy aircraft in sight Blayney remains above the bombed ship but catches sight of Blue 1, ‘Pip’ Barran, making for the English coast, fire and smoke belching from his Spitfire.
 Blayney turns and follows until he sees Barran’s engine stop a few miles south of Portland Bill.
 Barran bales out, floating down into the sea.
 He is later picked up by the Navy but dies owing to the severity of his burns.

 Meanwhile the pilots in Green Section, to the rear, are flying and fighting for their lives.
 Green 1, Bernard Little, suddenly finds himself amidst a swarm of Messerschmitt 109 fighters, and notices Blue Section under attack.
 Little throws his aircraft around the sky, and then starts mixing it with some Ju87s.
 As one of the Stukas dives toward the sea Little unleashes his guns, the quick burst striking home.
-The 609 Squadron pilot has no time to watch and see if his foe plunges into the water, he is flying for his life and such a distraction could prove fatal, but he later reports that his adversary fell, inverted, with small pieces breaking away.
+The 609 Squadron pilot has no time to watch and see if his foe plunges into the water, such a distraction could prove fatal, but he later reports that his adversary fell, inverted, with small pieces breaking away.

 In the melee Green 2, John Curchin, has also managed to get behind a Ju87, but alarmingly becomes aware of two Me109s on his tail.
 He sends his Spitfire into evasive manoeuvres and by the time he has lost the fighters the Ju87s are nowhere in sight.
 Curchin sees enemy fighters 10 miles away, and then a pilot, undoubtedly Pip Barran, baling out from a burning Spitfire.
 Curchin, Blayney and Little return home to tell of the fight.
 News of Barran’s death soon comes through.
 But what of Gordon Mitchell?
 He was part of Blue Section but has failed to return, and the 609 Squadron Intelligence Officer obtains little information from the other pilots.
 Gordon is recorded as missing and for a few days no news comes through as to his fate.
 Eventually his death is reported – his body having washed ashore at Newport on the Isle of Wight.
 (Gordon had been shot down by Luftwaffe pilot Oberleutenant Dobislav of III/JG27 flying a Messerschmitt Bf 109E).